 Germany, unfortunately, does not have such an easy and recognisable split.

 When I was learning German at school and was taught the rules of Du and Sie, we were told to use the formal Sie when addressing basically everyone other than classmates, those younger than us or family members.
-The thing is, it’s not that simple.
-It is easy to oversimplify this to 16-year-old high school students.
-However, a worker in an international company who has to deal with various cultural scenarios faces a more complex picture.
+While it’s easy to oversimplify this to 16-year-old high school students, an employee in Germany who has to deal with various private and professional scenarios faces a more complex picture.

 Let’s examine a few situations in more detail: